Art and Ideas: What is visual language?

 You may also be interested in the wide range of courses available in Art History, Literature, Film Studies, Philosophy or Anthropology.

 Ian is a cultural theorist and creative practitioner, with 15 years experience of teaching & managing in the areas of contemporary art, critical, cultural and communication theory, and art history.
-Ian has taught at City Lit for over 10 years, and has previously been Programme Manager for the Foundation Diploma in Art & Design and Art History departments.
-In addition to teaching, Ian is currently Head of School for the Humanities & Sciences.
-Ian's current interests include creative learning, radical andragogy, and transformative education; contemporary art and theory; wellbeing and mental health in relation to education and the arts; and the cultural and psychological implications of climate breakdown.
-Alongside his teaching and management work, Ian is a creative practioner and poet, and is currently completing his first poetry collection.
+Ian has taught at City Lit for over 10 years, and has previously been Programme Manager for the Foundation Diploma in Art & Design and Art History departments, and Head of School for the Humanities & Sciences.
+Ian's current interests include creative learning and transformative education; contemporary art and theory; and mental health in relation to education and the arts.
+Alongside his teaching and management work, Ian is an arts based life coach, creative practioner and poet, and is currently training in Arts Psychotherapy.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.